DrPython3/mailripv1/README.md

 <h2>Overview</h2>
 <p>
-  <i>Mail.Rip v1 is written in Python 3.8 and still being improved though it is already functional,<br>
+  <i>Mail.Rip v1 is a SMTP checker / SMTP cracker written in Python 3.8 using mailpass combolists.<br>
-    delivering results very fast.
-The goal of this project is to offer a tool which is easy to use,<br>
+  It looks up the SMTP host for every combo and tries to verify the login data.
+For valid SMTP logins,<br>
-    providing stable results over time.<br><br>
+  Mail.Rip will also try to send an e-mail to your address containing all the credentials.
+That way, it<br>
-    There is still work to be done, but Mail.Rip v1 is worth testing it.</i>
+  performs an inbox test as well.
+It is fast and easy to use!</i>
 </p>

 <h3>Requirements</h3>